 It may come as a shock, but many marketers can promote products and achieve promotional goals, but struggle to put together an impressive marketing CV.
-The downside for this is that they end up missing an opportunity, which they can do well.
+The downside of this is that they end up missing an opportunity, which they can do well.
 A CV is an elevator pitch, and if you cannot sell yourself, it reflects poorly on your abilities.
 Besides, the presentation is evenly important.
-Therefore, make sure to use a professionaly designed cv template.
+Therefore, make sure to use a professionally designed cv template.
 If your curriculum vitae needs polishing to make it perfect, read on for ways to make it stand out and land any (online) marketing job.

 How to Write a CV for a Marketing Job

 In the current competitive markets, companies fight for the same customers.
 Therefore, you need to prove that you can win customers over.
 For your CV to attract attention, you need to know your target audience.
 In this case, what company is offering the job?
 What techniques do they employ?
 How can you improve on their promotional message to produce better results?
 Once you know what the hiring company needs, tailor your resume to fit their requirements.
 You should also highlight your strengths in the industry.
 Are you good at online marketing or offline?
 When displaying your strengths, ensure they are relevant to the position you want.

 Digital marketing is a broad career field with numerous job options.
 A job in this field has varying roles and requires a unique skillset and industry-specific knowledge.
 Here are a few jobs available in the industry:

 Their job is to create promotional campaigns that will support business growth.
 Through market research, they determine the current market trends and the types of products that are in demand.
 After doing a market analysis, they present their findings to the upper management for implementation.